joshuamorton/decisions-sq/README.md

-Decisions Decisions
+Decisions, Decisions
 =====

-Decision making framework, used to implement intelligent learning sytems.
-This is a place to put learning/decision making libraries and algorithms, and as such is a work in progress.
+A project to hold algorithms, libraries, and supporting code for decision making and learning systems.
+This is a work in progress.

 Currently implemented: